System setup

 Baseline FloodAdapt configuration

-A baseline FloodAdapt configuration is a functional version of FloodAdapt that requires the minimum amount of configuration file input.
+A baseline FloodAdapt configuration is a functional version of FloodAdapt that requires the minimum amount of configuration input.
 This version allows users to run event scenarios for either a synthetic event or a historical gauged event.
 All measures and future projections are available for analysis.
 Note that because it only supports event scenarios, the risk and benefits options are not available for this baseline configuration.

 A baseline FloodAdapt configuration allows users to get started with FloodAdapt with relatively little required information.
 The following is all that is required for a baseline configuration: